Courtsite/temporal-go-helpers/README.md

 err := workflow.ExecuteActivity(ctx, activities.BookFlight, name).Get(ctx, &flightResID)
 if err != nil {
-    // If the flight reservation failed, cancel the hotel. saga.Compensate(ctx)
+    // If the flight reservation failed, cancel the hotel.
+    // `saga.Compensate` returns an error, you can check for it and/or log it. saga.Compensate(ctx)
     return err
 }